China–France relations: 19th century

-French Catholic missionaries were active in China; they were funded by appeals in French churches for money.
+French Catholic missionaries were active in the Qing dynasty; they were funded by appeals in French churches for money.
 The Holy Childhood Association (L'Oeuvre de la Sainte Enfance) was a Catholic charity founded in 1843 to rescue Chinese children from infanticide.
 It was a target of Chinese anti-Christian protests notably in the Tianjin Massacre of 1870.
 Rioting sparked by false rumors of the killing of babies led to the death of a French consul and provoked a diplomatic crisis.

-Relations between Qing China and France deteriorated in the European rush for markets and as European opinion of China deteriorated, the once admired empire would become the subject of unequal treaties and colonisation.
 In 1844, China and France concluded its first modern treaty, the Treaty of Whampoa, which demanded for France the same privileges extended to Britain.
 In 1860, the Summer Palace was sacked by Anglo-French troops and many precious artifacts found their way into French museums following the sack.

 Second Opium war

 Sino-French war, 1884-1885

 For centuries China had claimed the Indo-China territory to its south as a tributary state, but France began a series of invasions, turning French Indochina into its own colony.
 France and China clashed over control of Annam.
 The result was a conflict in 1884–85.
-The undeclared war was militarily a stalemate, but it recognize that France had control of Annam and Indochina was no longer a tributary of China.
+The undeclared war was militarily a stalemate, but it was recognized that France had control of Annam and Indochina was no longer a tributary of China.
 The main political result was that the war strengthened the control of Empress Dowager Cixi over the Chinese government, giving her the chance to block modernization programs needed by the Chinese military.
 The war was unpopular in France and it brought down the government of Prime Minister Jules Ferry.
 Historian Lloyd Eastman concluded in 1967: